katrinafyi/rina.fyi/site/index.md

 I'm interested in learning about:

-- functional programming and type systems,
+- functional programming and metaprogramming,
-- dependently-typed proof assistants,
+- type systems and proof assistants,
-- staged programming,
-- logics,
+- build systems and package managers,
 - education and visualisations, and
 - user experience and developer experience.